Give an old TV a rerun

-The SX Video Display Module is capable of displaying 6 lines of text that can contain 16 characters per line.
+- The SX video display module is capable of displaying six lines of text that can contain 16 characters per line.
 Each character is 8 pixels wide and 8 pixels high.
 There are several graphic characters that can be used for programming simple games.

 - Communication with the module from the BASIC Stamp is set for 4800 baud.
 This translates into approximately 480 characters per second.
 Therefore, an entire screen’s worth of characters (i.e., 96 characters) will take 1/5 of a second for display.

 - Character data from the BASIC Stamp is sent as standard ASCII codes (e.g., SEROUT Sout,Baud,[“PopSci”]).

 - Pixel data (1/4 character size) can be turned on and off with the serial commands “plot” and “unplot”, respectively.
 For example, SEROUT Sout,Baud,[PlotXY].